DHTMLX/docs-diagram/docs/api/selection/getsubid_method.md

 # getSubId()

-@short: returns the subId (if any) of a selected item
+@short: returns the subId (if any) of the selected item

 @signature: {`getSubId(): Id;`}

 @returns:

-The subId (if any) of a selected item.
+The subId (if any) of the selected item.

 @example: